SwinVFTR: A Novel Volumetric Feature-learning Transformer for 3D OCT Fluid Segmentation: Experiments

 \subsection{Quantitative Evaluation}

-We compared our architecture with some best-performing 3D CNN and Transformer architectures, including ResUNet-3D \cite{kerfoot2019left}, AttentionUNet-3D \cite{oktayattention}, UNETR \cite{hatamizadeh2022unetr} and SwinUNETR \cite{hatamizadeh2022swin} as illustrated in Fig.~\ref{fig2}.
+We compared our architecture with some best-performing 3D CNN and Transformer architectures, including ResUNet-3D \cite{kerfoot2019left}, AttentionUNet-3D \cite{oktayattention}, UNETR \cite{hatamizadeh2022unetr} and SwinUNETR \cite{tang2022self} as illustrated in Fig.~\ref{fig2}.
 We trained and evaluated all four architectures using their publicly available source code on the three datasets.
 SwinUNETR utilizes a swin-transformer encoder as a backbone and a step-wise decoder with transposed convolution and residual blocks to upsample the features.
 In contrast, the UNETR employs a vision transformer with self-attention layers as encoders and deconvolution layers for upsampling.
-ResUnet-3D and Attention-UNet-3D are simple modifications of UNet 3D architectures, with the first using residual layers in the encoder and decoders and the second incorporating attention in the skip connections between them.
+ResUnet-3D and Attention-UNet-3D are simple modifications of UNet 3D architectures, with the first using residual layers and the second incorporating attention layers.
 In Fig.~\ref{fig2}, we visualize segmentation results for intra-retinal fluid (IRF), sub-retinal fluid (SRF), and pigment epithelium detachments (PED).
 It is apparent from the figure that our model's prediction is more accurate than other transformer and CNN-based architectures, and the segmentation boundary is finer and less coarse than SwinUNETR and UNETR.
 Next, we quantitatively evaluate all five models using mean-intersection-over-union (mIOU), dice scores, and structural similarity index (SSIM) as shown in Table.~\ref{table1}.
 We also provide fluid-wise dice scores for IRF, SRF, and PED.
 Table.~\ref{table1} shows that our model's overall dice score, SSIM, and mIOU far exceed other architectures.
-Although for Cirrus and Topcon, our model's segmentation performance is a little worse for SRF fluid against ResUNet-3D, the dice score PED is almost $10\times$ better for Cirrus and $1.2\times$ better for Topcon.
-Another essential evaluation we did was calculating dice score with (w/ BG) and without background (w/o BG), as background contains the majority of the pixels, and it can skew the results with high false-positive rates.
+Although our model's segmentation performance for Cirrus and Topcon is a little worse for SRF fluid against ResUNet-3D, the dice score PED is almost $10\times$ better for Cirrus and $1.2\times$ better for Topcon.
+We also calculate dice score with (w/ BG) and without background (w/o BG), as background contains the majority of the pixels, and it can skew the results with high false-positive rates.
 As the table shows, our model outperforms other architectures with a higher dice score for both with and without background.